About the Arts Center

 history 1.jpg

-The Grand Prairie Arts Council was established in 1964 by local artists, authors, business leaders and educators, to promote the arts in Stuttgart and surrounding counties, establish a permanent facility with classrooms and exhibit space with a director to oversee programs and development.
+The first meeting of the Stuttgart Brush and Palette Guild was held on February 28, 1957.
+The object of the organization was to study and practice painting, promote local exhibits, and the arouse community interest and appreciation of the arts.
+The new organization quickly organized an Arts and Craft exhibit the following fall.
+This tradition continues today as we are to hold the 70th Annual Grand Prairie Arts Festival in 2026.
+The Stuttgart Brush and Palette Guild formally established themselves as the Grand Prairie Arts Council in 1964 to better represent the members from the Grand Prairie area not just Stuttgart proper.
+Local artists, authors, business leaders and educators, continued to promote the arts in Stuttgart and surrounding counties and establish a permanent facility with classrooms and exhibit space with a director to oversee programs and development.
 These goals were met with the purchase of the present facility centrally located from the downtown district in 1982.
 The primary focus has been to promote the arts through education and public involvement, festivals and classes that benefit the entire community while demonstrating the social and economic benefits that the arts provide.

 The Grand Prairie Arts Council represents a work force with backgrounds in city government, education, real estate, and business.
 These affiliations help target and identify needs within the community for programs, potential funding, volunteers, and staying connected with the community.
 In addition to service to the Arts Center many of our Board also serve professional, civic and community organizations that all work together within the community.